jwinterv/esp32/README.md

    - Connection stability degrades with multiple clients
    - Needs better state management

-4. **Multi-user interface sync**
-   - Button states don't update across different user sessions
+4. **Initial state loading**
+   - Web interface doesn't show current LED states on first load
+   - Users must toggle buttons to see actual device states

 > **OBS**: You can customize the WiFi credentials and GPIO pins by modifying these values in the code:
 > ```cpp